Kenshiro-28/MAGI/README.md

 # MAGI

 MAGI (マギ) is an advanced AI system powered by open-source large language models.
 It operates through a conversational interface and is designed to run efficiently on consumer-grade hardware.
-It also features a plugin system that enables Internet browsing, remote operation through Telegram and image generation.
+It also features a plugin system that enables web browsing, code execution, remote operation through Telegram, and image generation.

 ## Configuration